vikashkhati007/LofiStudyRoom/README.md

 # 🎵 LofiStudyRoom

-A beautiful, feature-rich lofi music player built with Next.js, TypeScript, and Tailwind CSS.
-Create the perfect ambient atmosphere for studying, working, or relaxing with customizable themes, ambient sounds, and productivity tools.
+LofiStudyRoom is a modern, feature-rich web app designed to create the ultimate ambient environment for students, professionals, and creators.
+Enjoy curated lofi study music, customizable themes, and ambient sounds that boost focus, concentration, and productivity.
+Whether you’re preparing for exams, working remotely, or relaxing after a long day, LofiStudyRoom delivers seamless study sessions with beautiful visuals and powerful productivity tools like Pomodoro timers and a global chat.

 ## ✨ Features